BHSc Physiotherapy MPNZ NZRP

 Chris Batten has a bachelor of health science in physiotherapy and a diploma in remedial massage therapy.
 His focus areas of physiotherapy are musculoskeletal injury treatment, and strength rehabilitation.

-Outside of the clinic Chris loved to get involved in the great outdoors and spending quality time with his young family.
-As well as keeping active hiking, hunting, swimming, surfing, spearfishing and even was once a free-diving double for a famous actor!
+Outside of the clinic Chris loves to get involved in the great outdoors and spending quality time with his young family.
+As well as keeping active hiking, mountain biking, hunting, swimming, surfing, free-diving, spearfishing and even was once a free-diving double for a famous actor!

 How Can Physiotherapy Help?